 FDA issues Warning Letters to let companies know that they have violated the laws we enforce and to tell them what corrective action they need to take.
 See additional information on warning letters.

-- FDA Sends Warning Letters to 10 Companies for Illegally Selling Dietary Supplements Claiming to Treat Depression and Mental Illness
+- FDA and FTC Send Warning Letters to 10 Companies for Illegally Selling Dietary Supplements Claiming to Treat Diabetes

 - FDA Acts on Dietary Supplements Containing DMHA and Phenibut